-Some same type of objects make a collection.
+Some same type of objects makes a collection.
 For example, the collection of all Workbook objects is known as the Workbooks collection.
-We refer an individual object in a collection by using a name or an index number.
+We refer to an individual object in a collection by using a name or an index number.
 For example, say a workbook has three worksheets (named Sheet1, Sheet2, and Sheet3).
 We can refer to the first object of the Worksheets collection in either of the following two ways:

 Most of the objects we work with have properties.
-Properties can be thought of settings of objects.
+Properties can be thought of as settings of objects.
 For example, a Range object has properties.
 Some of them are Column, Formula, Row, Width, and Value.
 A Chart object has properties, such as Legend, ChartArea, ChartStyle, and so on.
 ChartTitle is also an object, with properties such as Font, Format, and Border.
 Excel has many objects.
 Each has its own set of properties.
 We can write VBA code to do the following:

 - You can examine an object’s current property settings and do something based on these settings.

 - You can change the object’s property settings by setting new values.

 Range("E10").Value.
 In this statement, Range is an object, Value is its one of the properties.
 In the VBA statement, objects and properties are placed side by side separating them by a period (a dot, .).
 Objects are placed first, then their properties.

 For example, the following VBA statement sets the Value property of Range E10 to 100.